 What an awesome affect she'd had on him.
 Almost immediately, the scene of seeing her crying the last time he saw her would turn the lightest day into darkness and dreary existence.
 He had taken a long haul job which would keep him away for weeks at a time hauling special objects of military design.
 Once he was away for six months.

 With that particular job, he'd been sequestered with armed guard, not allowed to talk to anyone, call anyone and even when he finished the haul, he was warned to never reveal to anyone information about the job under penalty of facing the firing squad.
-He knew no one ever faced the firing squad and lived to tell about it.
+He knew no one who'd ever faced the firing squad and live to tell about it.

 The day was a joyous one as he returned home and immediately called her on the phone.
 But the phone had been disconnected.
 A trip over to her house confirmed the worst.
 Tina was gone.
 Another man with lots of money had stolen her away, and now all he had of her was memories.
 So much for a military career.

-He had wanted to explain to her he'd taken a very lucrative contract before he left for the first haul, but as soon as he'd taken the contract, he was whisked away to be investigated without his knowledge.
+He had wanted to explain to her he'd taken a very lucrative contract before he left for the first haul, but as soon as he'd taken the contract, he was whisked away and sequestered to be investigated without his prior knowledge.
 He was in training for loading the particular type of rocketry for six weeks straight, learning more about his truck than he'd ever dreamed was possible.

 Often he would have to force himself to think of happier times, and just recently, another happy incident which he had dubbed the "Dream."
 Very soon after this thought had crossed his mind, did he realize it was something he may never see.
 True, he had dreamed of the girl, dreamed of her features, dreamed of holding her close, of all the little things that encase an awesome experience, but had little hope of it becoming a reality.